pavlokolodka/MyCloud/README.md

 ### System documentation:

+System documentation is an essential component of any software project.
+It helps developers and stakeholders to understand the system's architecture, design, and operation.
+You can view the UML component and deployment diagrams by clicking on the link.

 > [System documentation](./github/README.md)

 ### API Documentation:

-MyCloud provides a RESTful API with OpenAPI documentation, allowing developers to easily understand and utilize its functionality. <br/>
+MyCloud provides a RESTful API with OpenAPI documentation, allowing developers to easily understand and utilize its functionality.
 Detailed documentation of the API endpoints and usage can be found in

 > [localhost:5000/api](http://localhost:5000/api)